-Laura C. Harris Symposium
+Laura C. Harris Series

 - Alia Malek Alia Malek is the author of A Country Called Amreeka, a set of profiles of Arab-Americans.
 Born in Baltimore to Syrian immigrant parents, she began her legal career as a trial attorney at the U.S. Department of Justice’s Civil Rights Division.

 - Seyla Benhabibis the Eugene Mayer Professor of Political Science and Philosophy at Yale University and director of the program in Ethics, Politics, and Economics, and a well-known contemporary philosopher.
 She is the author of several books, most notably about the philosophers Hannah Arendt and Jürgen Habermas.

 - Joan Roughgardenis Adjunct Professor at the Hawaii Institute of Marine Biology, University of Hawaii, and a Professor of Biology, Emerita at the School of Humanities and Sciences, Stanford.
 She received her Ph.D. in Biology at Harvard University.
 She has also been Associate Editor or Co-Editor since 2008 of Philosophy and Theory in Biology.

 - Angela Davis is Professor of Feminist Studies and Distinguished Professor Emerita of History of Consciousness at the University of California, Santa Cruz.
 Well-known for her activism, especially in the Civil Rights Movement, she focuses her work on women’s, gender, and racial equity and abolishing the prison-industrial complex.